 - All types of bimetal

-Additionally, depending on the specifications to your needs, we can help you figure out exactly what material or style spring clip you require.
+Additionally, depending on the specifications of your needs, we can help you figure out exactly what material or style spring clip you require.
 We can supply a spring clip force calculation along with a sample material force measurement to help you find your perfect solution.

 When it comes to the production of our custom metal spring clips, we utilize two types of machines- power presses and fourslide machines.
-Each of these machines has their own respective benefits when it comes to spring production.
+Each of these machines has its own respective benefits when it comes to spring production.
 Let’s take a look at each.

 Our power presses operate through a process we refer to as progressive die stamping.
 The power presses we have ranges in size from 25 to 100 tons, which gives us versatility in producing a large portfolio of materials in a quick window.
 The extreme